joefarrington/mdpax/README.md

 A MATLAB toolkit for value function iteration, specifically in the context of macroeconomic modeling.
 Like MDPax, the toolkit automatically uses NVIDIA GPUs when available.
 Unlike MDPax, the toolkit requires the full transition matrix to be provided, which can be infeasible for very large problems.

 ### [pymdptoolbox](https://github.com/sawcordwell/pymdptoolbox)
 A Python library for solving MDPs that implements several classic algorithms including value iteration, policy iteration, and Q-learning.
-Related packages are available for MATLAB, GNU Octave, Scilab and R [(Chadès et al, 2014)](https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1111/ecog.00888). pymdptoolbox does not support GPU-acceleration and, like the VFI Toolkit, requires the user to provide the full transition matrix for problems.
+Related packages are available for MATLAB, GNU Octave, Scilab and R [(Chadès et al. 2014)](https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1111/ecog.00888). pymdptoolbox does not support GPU-acceleration and, like the VFI Toolkit, requires the user to provide the full transition matrix for problems.

 ## Acknowledgments